Suebi

 After the Battle of Adrianople in 378, the Suebi, Romans and other peoples of the Middle Danube were unsettled by the large-scale arrival of Huns, Goths, Alans, and other newcomers from eastern Europe.
-Around 406, many Middle Danubians, including many Quadi, moved far to the west, entering Roman Gaul, and disrupting it badly.
-A large group of "Suebi", probably including many Quadi and other Middle Danubians, entered Roman Hispania by 409, where a civil war was in progress.
+Around 406, many Middle Danubians, including many Suebi, moved far to the west, entering Roman Gaul, and disrupting it badly.
+A large group of them, probably including many Quadi and other Middle Danubians, entered Roman Hispania by 409, where a Roman civil war was in progress.
 There they established the Kingdom of the Suebi in Gallaecia (north-west Iberia), which lasted from 409 to 585.
-This was eventually absorbed by the Visigoths, but its legacy survives in local place-names.
+This was eventually absorbed by the Visigothic Kingdom, but its legacy survives in local place-names.

 Many other Middle Danubians joined the Huns, and became part of the empire of Attila.
 After his death in 453 several kingdoms formed, and divided up the region.
 Among these, a short-lived Suebian kingdom was defeated by the Ostrogoths, and some of them travelled west to join the Alemanni, contributing to the ongoing ethnogenesis of the medieval Swabians.
-After the Ostrogoths left the region to conquer Italy in 493, the Langobards (Lombards), filled the power vacuum in the Middle Danubian area and became dominant from around 500.
-They were a Suebian people who had moved southwards from the Elbe region, and they were willing to integrate other populations who agreed to follow their laws.
+After the Ostrogoths left the region to conquer Italy in 493, the Suebian Langobards (Lombards), filled the power vacuum in the Middle Danubian area and became dominant from around 500.
+They had moved southwards from the Elbe region, and they were willing to integrate other populations who agreed to follow their laws.
 In the still-Romanized areas between the Alemanni and Langobards, a new Germanic people called the Baiuvarii took control, who were the forerunners of the later Bavarians.
-Modern scholars categorize their language and material culture as Suebian, although they were not called Suebian.
+Modern scholars categorize their language and material culture as Suebian, although they were not called Suebian in contemporary records.
 In 568 the Langobards entered Italy and established the Kingdom of the Lombards there.
 The Middle Danube was taken over by the Pannonian Avars, while Bavaria and Swabia became stem duchies of the Frankish empire.